anuragshuklajec/course-selling-website/README.md

 **License:**

-This project is open-source and available under the [MIT License](https://github.com/anuragshuklajec/course-selling-website/blob/main/LICENSE).
+This project is open-source and available under the MIT LICENSE.